-10. Describe why, how long, and how you have used the Iditarod as part of your teaching curriculum.
-Include an academic purpose statement.
+9. Describe why, how long, and how you have used the Iditarod as part of your teaching curriculum.

-11. Include a minimum of 3 lesson ideas or examples of activities you have facilitated.
-Use the template we have provided on page 18 or request a template (or the calendar, question 12) in word by emailing Diane Johnson at djohnson@iditarod.com.
+10. Include a maximum of 3 lesson ideas or examples and supporting materials of activities you have facilitated.
+Request a lesson plan template in Word by emailing Jane Holmes at jane.holmes@iditarod.com.
 You may also include student work samples as a part of this section of the portfolio.

-12. The Teacher on the Trail[TM] places lessons on the website for about a year.
+11. The Teacher on the Trail places lessons on the website for about a year.
 Create a guideline of suggested topics or lessons you'd plan to present should you be selected.
-Use the provided calendar to list your information giving us a year's glance at your vision (See page 20).
+Request a calendar template in Word by emailing Jane Holmes at jane.holmes@iditarod.com.
+Use the provided calendar to list your information giving us a year's glance at your vision.

-13. Write a 1- 3-paragraph summary of a special project you have conducted or a fieldtrip experience that you have had with students.
+12. Write a 1 - 3 paragraph summary of a special project you have conducted or a fieldtrip experience that you have had with students.
 Write journal style sharing the challenges and success of the project.

-14. To demonstrate what you picture a day on the trail during the race to be like, choose any checkpoint or Iditarod experience.
-Write 3-4 paragraphs in the form of a journal entry similar to one you might put on the website if you were selected as the Teacher and reporting to our readers via the website.
+13. To demonstrate what you picture a day on the trail during the race to be like, choose any checkpoint or Iditarod experience.
+Write 3 - 4 paragraphs in the form of a journal entry similar to one you might put on the website if you were selected as the Teacher and reporting to our readers via the website.